Outdoor Essentials

 To add some historical context, a tourist visiting Corona in the summertime wrote for the August 3, 1911, Greeley Tribune, “As all those who have taken this trip know, it is one of the most scenic mountain trips in Colorado, where mountain scenery is a chief product. . . .
 Snow banks and wild flowers, as the literature tells you, is right.”
 Concluding, “The next time [the author] goes to Corona he will borrow an overcoat to take along, for there ain’t no summer up there.”

 At Preserve Rollins Pass, we have an eye for the unexpected and we tend to err on the side of caution, ensuring we’re equipped for whatever comes our way—as such we overpack and over prepare.
 After all, Rollins Pass has no amenities.
 There are no emergency call boxes, shops, food, vending, restrooms, water fountains, fuel, electric vehicle charging stations, shelter (with the exception of the Årestua Hut on Guinn Mountain), benches, picnic tables, trash receptacles, established campgrounds, pet waste bags/stations, nor AEDs.
 While the west side of the pass has decent cellular coverage for most carriers; areas near the summit and on the east side of the pass have no or very limited cellular coverage.
+In short: don’t depend on a cell phone for emergency help.

 While Rollins Pass has no amenities, it does have boundless beauty.